egbesmith/K8S-kops-setup/README.md

+# kops
+The easiest way to get a production grade Kubernetes cluster up and running.
 # Kubernetes and Kops overview
 Kubernetes is an open source, container orchestration platform.
 Applications packaged as Docker images can be easily deployed, scaled, and managed in a Kubernetes cluster.
 # Some of the key features of Kubernetes are: